 Figure 7 represents the relationship between the inlet length and absolute angle.
-As the $\alpha_1$ increases from 70° to 80°, inlet length b increases from 0.005 m to 0.009 m.
+As the α_I increases from 70° to 80°, inlet length, b increases from 0.005 m to 0.009 m.
 A larger inlet angle requires a longer length, likely due to aerodynamic or structural design requirements to maintain efficient fluid flow into the turbine.
-Comprehending the aerodynamic and structural relationship is important for optimising turbine design.
-Balancing the desired inlet angle with the physical constraints between the two constraints helps to design the inlet and enhance the overall performance and efficiency of the turbine.
-The design specification of $\alpha_1$ at 72° with an inlet length b of 0.005 m was selected due to the potential for an optimal balance between the inlet angle and the length required for effective flow.
-As the inlet absolute angle increases, it changes the alignment of the flow entering the turbine, affecting flow separation and modifying the aerodynamic efficiency.
-The flow alignment that enters the turbine at the leading edge ensures that the inlet length is sufficient to accommodate the inlet air mass.
-This leads to smoother flow transition and minimised losses at the inlet.
-This is consistent with the study done by H. Chen and Baines optimise the flow inlet angles to reduce separation and enhance turbine efficiency [5].
-Additionally, increasing the inlet length with an angle helps manage flow distribution and minimizes secondary flow losses, thereby improving performance [26].
+Understanding this relationship is crucial for optimising turbine design, as it helps balance the desired inlet angle with the physical constraints of the inlet length to enhance overall performance and efficiency.
+The design specification of α_I is 72° with an inlet length b of 0.005 m, which is selected due to its optimal balance between the inlet angle and the length required for effective flow.
+As the inlet absolute angle increases, it improves the alignment of the flow entering the turbine, reducing flow separation and enhancing the aerodynamic efficiency.
+The flow alignment ensures that the inlet length is sufficient to accommodate the angle, leading to smoother flow transition and minimised losses at the inlet.
+Optimising inlet angles reduces flow separation and enhances turbine efficiency [5].
+Increased inlet length with angle helps manage flow distribution and minimises secondary flow losses, improving performance [26].

-Figure 8 illustrates the correlation between the inlet absolute Mach number, $M_1$ , and inlet absolute angle, $\alpha_1$ , for the specified radial turbine design.
-Figure 8 shows that the $M_1$ decreases as $\alpha_1$ increases.
-As the angles of the inlet further increase, the bulk airflow that enters the radial turbine, known as meridional velocity, $C{m1}$ , is lower, resulting in lower Mach numbers.
-The value of $\alpha_1$ is 72°, with $M_1$ is 0.267, which is selected as a design parameter.
+Figure 8 illustrates the correlation between the inlet absolute Mach number, M_1 and inlet absolute angle, α_1 , for the specified radial turbine design.
+Figure 8 presents that the M_1 is decreased as the α_I increases.
+As the angles of the inlet further increase, the bulk airflow that enters the radial turbine, known as meridional velocity, C{m1} , is lower, resulting in lower Mach numbers.
+The value of α_I is 72° with M_1 is 0.267, which is selected as a design parameter.
 A higher Mach number can lead to shock waves and higher losses, while a lower Mach number may not generate sufficient energy for the turbine.
 Varying the inlet angle influences the Mach number, pressure, and velocity profiles entering the rotor.
 Lower Mach numbers at higher angles help reduce shock losses, enhancing turbine efficiency.